micropython/micropython/docs/library/asyncio.rst

 .. method:: Task.cancel()

-    Cancel the task by injecting ``uasyncio.CancelledError`` into it.
+    Cancel the task by injecting ``asyncio.CancelledError`` into it.
 The task may ignore this exception.
 Cleanup code may be run by trapping it, or via ``try ... finally``.